Lymph Node BiopsyEn Español (Spanish Version)

 - Any allergies that you have

-Any medicines you take, including over-the-counter drugs and herbs and supplements.
-You may be asked to stop taking some medicines up to one week before the procedure, like:
+Any medications you take, including over-the-counter drugs and herbs and supplements.
+You may be asked to stop taking some medications up to 1 week before the procedure.

 - Arrange for a ride home from the care center.